Sepytox/Sepytox/README.md

 ## 🚀 About Me

-- 🌱 Currently learning more about implementation of AI
+- 🌱 Currently learning more about implementation of AI and the usage of AI agents
-- ⚙️ Working with Java
+- ⚙️ Working with Java, Python
 - 🎯 Goal: Become a professional Software Engineer

 ---